Home / Resume / Sales / Sales Associate

 Emphasize soft skills like communication, reliability, and willingness to learn

-Use your summary to explain your enthusiasm for the brand or industry and what you bring as a quick learner.
+Use your summary to explain your enthusiasm for the store or product line and what you bring as a quick learner.

 Frequently asked questions

-How long should a sales associate resume be?
+How long should a retail sales associate resume be?

-One page is ideal for most sales associate roles.
-Keep it concise and focused on your strongest selling points and measurable results.
+One page is ideal for most retail sales associate roles.
+Keep it focused on point of sale experience, sales goal attainment, and measurable customer service results rather than a long list of duties.

-Should I include a photo on my sales associate resume?
+Should I include a photo on my retail sales associate resume?

 In the United States, it is best to leave photos off your resume.
-Focus on your skills, experience, and results instead.
+Focus on your POS skills, upselling results, and product knowledge instead.

 What if I have no retail experience?